isilanes/increback/README.md

 ## Depencencies ##

-increback makes use of the logworks lib, by the same author. logworks is distributed with increback, but can be independently obtained from <https://github.com/isilanes/logworks>.
+increback makes use of the logworks lib, by the same author. logworks is not distributed with increback, but can be independently obtained from <https://github.com/isilanes/logworks>.

 ## Usage ##